-Usually, MM consists of combined procedures of breast augmentation (implants) with tummy tuck.
+Usually, Mommy Makeover consists of combined procedures of breast augmentation (implants) with tummy tuck.
 The breast augmentation restores volume and size of the breast while improving shape and symmetry.
 The tummy tuck removes excess skin and fat, lower abdominal scars and stretch marks, tightens the abdominal strength layer, and sculpts the torso.
 Although these procedures are very effective at improving problems created by pregnancy, both have significant recoveries, and the tummy tuck leaves a long but usually unobtrusive scar.

 After childbearing and breast-feeding, patients frequently complain that the breast is deflated, lacks upper pole fullness, and sags (breast ptosis).
 The medical term is “postpartum involution of the breast,” and simply means that the breast gland is smaller and the skin envelope stretched after childbearing.
 Additionally the supporting breast ligaments (Cooper’s ligaments) stretch, causing the gland to slide down to the lower pole of the breast, leaving upper pole with lack of fullness.
 Loss of breast projection also results.